BistTek/Online-Food-Ordering-System/README.md

 - User registration and login..
 - Browse the menu and add items to the cart..
 - Place orders and receive confirmation..
-- Admin panel for managing orders and menu items
+- Admin panel for managing orders and menu items..
 - Responsive design with HTML, CSS, and Bootstrap